Counting Hypergraphs with Large Girth: Introduction

 \begin{thm} Let $\ell \geq 4$ and $r\ge 2$, and let $k=\floor{\ell/2}$ and $\lambda =\ceil{(r-2)/(\ell-2)}$.
 Then a.a.s.:

 If Conjecture \ref{conj:girth} is true, then

 \end{thm}

+We note that the journal version of this article incorrectly states our first upper bound as $n^{1+\frac{1}{\ell-1}+o(1)}$ which is only true for $\ell$ even.
 We emphasize that there is a significant gap in the bounds of Theorem~\ref{thm:randGirth} due to the presence of $\lam$ in the exponent of $p$ in the upper bound and its absence in the lower bound, and this gap is closed by Theorem \ref{thm:randTri} when $\ell = 3$ by an improvement to the lower bound.
 A similar phenomenon appears in recent work of Mubayi and Yepremyan~\cite{MY}, who determined the a.a.s value of the extremal function for loose even cycles in $H_{n,p}^r$ for all but a small range of $p$.
 It seems likely that the following conjecture is true:

 \begin{conjecture} Let $\ell,r \geq 3$ and $k = \lfloor \ell/2 \rfloor$.
 Then there exists $\gamma = \gamma(\ell,r)$ such that a.a.s.:

 \end{conjecture}

 Conjecture \ref{conj:bestexponent} suggests the possible value $\gamma(\ell,r) = r - 1 + (r - 2)/(\ell - 2)$, which is the correct value for $\ell = 3$ by Theorem \ref{thm:randTri}.
 We are not certain that this is the right value of $\gamma$ in general, even when $r = 3$ and $\ell = 4$, and more generally, Conjecture \ref{conj:girth} is an obstacle for $r \geq 3$ and $\ell \geq 5$.
 Theorem \ref{thm:randGirth} shows that if $\gamma$ exists, then $(r - 1)k \leq \gamma \leq (r - 1 + \lambda)k$ provided Conjecture \ref{conj:girth} holds.